How to Measure Social Media ROI Backwards (for B2B)

 - For you?
 For your customers?

 Now we would have to put a dollar value on that result.
-After that you will need to go backwards from your goal defining each step on the way.
-In the business to business sector a desired outcome might be leads.
+After that, you will need to go backward from your goal defining each step of the way.
+In the business, to the business sector, the desired outcome might be leads.
 You need to convince the prospects that you are the guy for the job.

-So what are the steps before the prospect gives you the money (backwards)?
+So what are the steps before the prospect gives you the money (backward)?

 Convince the prospect

 The visitor believes that you know what you are doing.
 The next question he asks is do you know the prospect, are you fun to work with?
 Here’s where social media will help you out.
 Your followers will give social confirmation that there are other people who are doing business with you and are not afraid to show it.
 Case studies of real clients and discussions of real people will help tremendously.
 Talk to prospects directly, show your personal touch.
 Help them shine in their own organization.
 People love to do business with people not logos or websites.
 Count leads.